PostHog/posthog.com/contents/tutorials/toolbar.md

 The PostHog Toolbar will only be enabled for you – not your users.
 The little floating hedgehog will only appear if the current visitor is authenticated into your PostHog instance.

 To launch the toolbar, access your website and it should appear for you.
-If that does not work, you can go over to PostHog, click the dropdown arrow on 'Toolbar' in the sidebar menu, and click the URL you launch the toolbar on.
+If that does not work, you can go over to PostHog, click the dropdown arrow on 'Toolbar' in the sidebar menu, and click the URL you wan to launch the toolbar on.

 ## Using the heatmap